jedrichards/autokitty-components/README.txt

 - npm i
 - npm run watch
 - Open a browser at localhost:3000
-- Edit the devcards in index.js
+- Edit the cards in index.js

 Features:
+- Live edit the devcards and components
-- Define devcards with a name and Markdown documentation
+- Define devcards with an optional name and documentation
-- Live edit the components within devcards
-- Visualises the props being passed into components
+- Visualise props passed to components
-- Render devcards to a string for static hosting
+- Devcards can be rendered to a string for server side rendering
+- Devcards can render either React Component classes or arbitrary trees of composed ReactElements

 Stack:
 - Babel